kestra-io/docs/content/docs/04.user-interface-guide/10-administration.md

 A **Create** button allows creating a new group and managing its access to Kestra.

 ![Kestra User Interface Home Page](/docs/user-interface-guide/20-EE-Groups-Access.png)

+A group is made of users.
+It can be useful to define specific group of people (mapping teams, users working on the same project, etc.).

 ## Roles Page (EE)